cheneryal/bodysteer/README.md

     *   From the dropdown menu, find your camera device then click Start.
     *   Click 'Start Calibration':
     *   On your bike, look straight at the camera (neutral position) and press 'Calibrate: Look Straight'.
 Tilt your body all the way to the left and click 'Calibrate: Tilt LEFT'.
 Finally, tilt your body all the way to the right and click 'Calibrate: Title RIGHT'.
+    *   Set the Deadzone and Sensitivity using the sliders.
+    *   Click 'Save Config' to save these settings.

 3.  **Configure XOutput:**
     *   Run `XOutput.exe`.
 You may need to grant firewall access.